Overview

 financial support to pay for limited transition expenses, including certain costs to build-out the information

-Pershing will assess processing charges for most transactions posted to your account(s).
-Commissions
+will assess processing charges for most transactions posted to your account(s).
+Commissions and other

-and other fees for transactions executed through Pershing may be higher than commissions charged by
+fees for transactions executed through Pershing may be higher than commissions charged by another

 Pershing, as your custodian, and in some instances your executing broker/dealer, makes available to us